Flexible-length Text Infilling for Discrete Diffusion Models: Introduction

-\begin{itemize} \item We propose \textbf{DDOT}, the first discrete text diffusion method for infilling arbitrary text sequences without ground-truth span lengths. \item We provide \textbf{extensive experiments} on DDOT that show it achieves outperforms diffusion baselines and achieves performance on par with state-of-the-art NAR models. \item We provide detailed ablations and visualizations that \textbf{verify DDOT's effectiveness} for adjusting the position and length of infilled text spans and provide insights into our novel sample-level OT coupling.
-The OT coupling significantly outperforms naive diffusion across all tested benchmarks and metrics. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We propose \textbf{DDOT}, the first discrete text diffusion method for infilling arbitrary text sequences without ground-truth span lengths. \item We provide \textbf{extensive experiments} on DDOT that show it outperforms diffusion baselines and achieves performance on par with state-of-the-art NAR models. \item We provide detailed ablations and visualizations that \textbf{verify DDOT's effectiveness} in adjusting the positions and lengths of infilled text spans and provide insights into our novel sample-level OT coupling.
+The OT coupling significantly outperforms naive diffusion baselines across all tested benchmarks and metrics. \end{itemize}